AdobeDocs/analytics.en/help/implement/home.md

 ![How to implement Adobe Analytics using Legacy JavaScript](./assets/appmeasurement-implementation.png) This implementation method can be useful for implementations using custom code and is ideal for implementation types not offered elsewhere, such as for [AMP pages](other/amp.md).

-The following decision flow can help you select an implementation method:
+The following decision flow can help you select a client-side implementation method:

 ![A decision tree for selecting an implementation method, as described in this section.](./assets/decision-tree.png)